 Many cave divers use either double tanks (backmount or sidemount) or rebreathers.
 If you do not have any previous experience with either of these techniques this should be acquired before even starting with any cave diving.
 In addition, buoyancy control has to be very good, as do the propulsion techniques (frog kick, flutter kick, back kick and helicopter turn) needed for maneuverability.

-This is very important as improper techniques, for example might lead to stirring up silt which causes loss of visibility.
+This is very important as improper techniques, for example might lead to stirring up silt in the cave systems which causes loss of visibility for the cave diver.
 You know this from recreational diving when someone in front of you touches the sandy bottom with his/her fins and no one behind can see anything anymore.
 In open water, this is not such a big deal as the following divers can swim to the side or up where visibility is normal again.
 In a cave, this might not be possible and due to less water flow the stirred up silt will stay in suspension for much longer.

 For an experienced diver, these techniques will most probably be easier to learn than for a newer diver.
 However, it might be harder to change bad habits, like adapting an inefficient frog kick that has been practiced for several years.